kosala98/kosala98/README.md

 ### Hi,Hello there 👋

 I am Kosala Dayarathne.
-Software Engineering Graduate with a keen interest in Information Technology and Software development.
+Software Engineering Graduate with a keen interest in Information Technology and Software Development.

 ### Connect with me via :
 <div align="center">